 This is how we help property sellers.
-We represent vendors to sell residential, commercial or industrial property including vacant land in Papua New Guinea and Australia.
+We represent vendors to sell residential, commercial or industrial property including vacant land in Papua New Guinea.
 When a client wants to sell a property, we help set a price.
 The asking price is often based on recent sales of similar properties in the same area.
 We also advise our clients about how to prepare the property for display to make it as appealing as possible to potential buyers, such as keeping it clean, giving rooms simple decorations, making basic repairs and painting walls.
 We then advertise the property to other agents and the general public.
 When someone is interested in the property, we arrange to show it to the potential buyer, often working with the buyer’s real estate agent.
 We also hold open houses – periods of time when anyone is invited to walk through the for-sale properties and ask questions or get information from us.
 When an offer is made on a property, we will advise the client about whether to accept it and will process the sale if the offer is accepted.

 We manage residential, commercial or industrial property for and on behalf of the property owners.
 This is how we help property owners.

 As authorised property manager, we are the owner’s partner in maximizing the return on investment of the property through efficient performance of these four functional areas of responsibility.
 We act in the best interests of the owner to maintain the property, keep it occupied with tenants, collect rents, budget improvements and maintain records.